CounterpartyXCP/counterparty-core/counterparty-client/README.md

 on Linux) and can leak into shell history, CI logs or crash dumps.

-**Password & at-rest protection.** A new wallet password must be **at least 12 characters**.
-Encryption at rest uses `cocoon` (ChaCha20-Poly1305 with a PBKDF2 key derivation): it protects a *stolen* `wallet.db` against offline password guessing, with the length of your passphrase as the main defence — so choose a long one.
+**Password & at-rest protection.** A new wallet password must be **at least 12 characters** and reasonably varied (a trivially repetitive one — a single repeated character or a short repeating pattern — is rejected).
+Encryption at rest uses `cocoon` (ChaCha20-Poly1305 with a PBKDF2 key derivation, a *fixed, non-memory-hard* work factor): it protects a *stolen* `wallet.db` against offline password guessing, with the strength of your passphrase as the main defence — so choose a long, high-entropy one.
 It is **not** a substitute for OS-level disk encryption or for keeping the file off shared/multi-user machines.
 Your private keys never leave the
 machine: they are used to sign transactions locally and are never sent to the API server.